$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: -Deformation of stability conditions

 \subsection{Bridgeland stability conditions}

-First we recall the definition of Bridgeland stability condition on triangulated categories from \cite{B1}.
-Throughout this section, we assume that for a triangulated category $\D$, its Grothendieck group $K(\D)$ is free of finite rank, i.e. $K(\D) \cong \ZZ^{\oplus n}$ for some $n$.
+First we recall the definition of Bridgeland stability conditions on triangulated categories from \cite{B1}.
+We assume that for a triangulated category $\D$, its Grothendieck group $K(\D)$ is free of finite rank in this subsection, i.e., $K(\D) \cong \ZZ^{\oplus n}$ for some $n$.

 \begin{definition} Let $\D$ be a triangulated category.
-A \emph{ stability condition} $\sigma = (Z, \sli)$ on $\D$ consists of a group homomorphism $Z \colon K(\D) \to \bC$ called the \emph{ central charge} and a family of full additive subcategories $\sli (\phi) \subset \D$ for $\phi \in \R$ called the \emph{ slicing} satisfying the following conditions: \begin{itemize} \item[(a)] if $0 \neq E \in \sli(\phi)$, then $Z(E) = m(E) \exp(i \pi \phi)$ for some $m(E) \in \R_{>0}$, \item[(b)] for all $\phi \in \R$, $\sli(\phi + 1) = \sli(\phi)[1]$, \item[(c)]if $\phi_1 > \phi_2$ and $A_i \in \sli(\phi_i)\,(i =1,2)$, then $\Hom_{\D}(A_1,A_2) = 0$, \item[(d)]for $0 \neq E \in \D$, there is a finite sequence of real numbers
+A {\it stability condition} $\sigma = (Z, \sli)$ on $\D$ consists of a group homomorphism $Z \colon K(\D) \to \CC$ called the {\it central charge} and a family of full additive subcategories $\sli (\varphi) \subset \D$ for $\varphi \in \R$ called the {\it slicing} satisfying the following conditions: \begin{itemize} \item[(a)] if $0 \neq E \in \sli(\varphi)$, then $Z(E) = m(E) \exp(\bi \pi \varphi)$ for some $m(E) \in \R_{>0}$, \item[(b)] for all $\varphi \in \R$, $\sli(\varphi + 1) = \sli(\varphi)[1]$, \item[(c)]if $\varphi_1 > \varphi_2$ and $A_i \in \sli(\varphi_i)\,(i =1,2)$, then $\Hom_{\D}(A_1,A_2) = 0$, \item[(d)]for $0 \neq E \in \D$, there is a finite sequence of real numbers